-The good news is that you're rarely alone in New York City, and New Yorkers are much more friendly that you think.
-Although we're not known for saying hi on the street or making eye contact while walking around, that's really just how you cope with living in a city with over 8 million other people.
-If you're lost or confused, most of us would be happy to help you -- just ask.
-Folks pushing baby strollers and walking dogs are great people to ask, because they likely live near by, but most people will be more than happy to point you in the right direction.Continue to 3 of 11 below.
+The good news is that you're rarely alone in New York City, and New Yorkers are much more friendly than you think.
+Although they're not known for saying hi on the street or making eye contact while walking around, that's really just how you cope with living in a city with over 8 million other people.
+If you're lost or confused, most locals would be happy to help you -- just ask.
+Folks pushing baby strollers and walking dogs are great people to ask because they likely live nearby, but most people will be more than happy to point you in the right direction.

 Don't Stand in the Middle of the Sidewalk

 One of the things New Yorkers find most aggravating about living in such a popular tourist destination is groups of visitors blocking the sidewalk.
-We don't mind that you want to get your bearings or stare up at our fantastic skyscrapers or even people watch, but please step to the side so that folks trying to get to work, home or elsewhere can use the sidewalk without having to maneuver around you and your traveling companions.Continue to 4 of 11 below.
+We don't mind that you want to get your bearings or stare up at our fantastic skyscrapers or even people watch, but please step to the side so that folks trying to get to work, home or elsewhere can use the sidewalk without having to maneuver around you and your traveling companions.

 Don't Lean on the Subway Poles

 If you're riding the subway and lean on one of the poles instead of holding it with your hand, you make it so no one else can hold onto it.
 Use your hand to hold onto the pole and make room for others to grab on so they don't get hurt.
-I know you don't want to get the germs on your hands, but that's what hand sanitizer is for (you have some in your bag, right?) and I don't want to fall over when the train is moving because you're hogging the pole.
+We know you don't want to get the germs on your hands, but that's what hand sanitizer is for (you have some in your bag, right?) and other people don't want to fall over when the train is moving because you're hogging the pole.

-Don't Try To Skip Your Fare in the Subway
+Don't Try to Skip Your Fare in the Subway

 It might seem tempting to jump over the turnstiles at the subway entrance -- especially in the stations where there's no one stationed at the booth -- but don't do it.
 The fine for fare jumping is $100, so it's not worth saving $2.75.
-There have even been some fare-jumpers who have found themselves spending the night in jail: despite the free accommodations, it would be no way to spend a night of your vacation.Continue to 6 of 11 below.
+There have even been some fare-jumpers who have found themselves spending the night in jail: despite the free accommodations, it would be no way to spend a night of your vacation.

-Don't Dress Like A Tourist
+Don't Dress Like a Tourist

 Just about anything goes in New York City -- that's part of the joy of living (and visiting) this exciting city.
 That said, dressing like a tourist might get you treated like one, so consider packing simple, smart clothes for your visit and you'll find yourself feeling like a real New Yorker in no time.
-That means no sweat pants, no socks with your sandals, no white sneakers and you can probably save wearing your new "I Heart NY" hat until you're back home.
+That means no sweatpants, no socks with your sandals, no white sneakers, and you can probably save wearing your new "I Heart NY" hat until you're back home.
 Think jeans, anything black, and, of course, shoes that you can walk comfortably in (this is not the time to try out a new pair of shoes!)

-Don't Fall Victim To A Scam
+Don't Fall Victim to a Scam

 Although most New Yorkers are nice and helpful (see #1) there are always folks looking to take advantage of unsuspecting tourists (and locals!)